markjacksonfishing/katacoda/monitor-lab05/step4.md

-Logging into Sysdig Monitor, you should arrive at the Explore tab by default, the explore tab offers you an inventory overview where you can group the different entities using physical attributes - like host id - or logical attributes like pods, inside deployments, inside Kubernetes namespaces.
+Logging into Sysdig Monitor, you should arrive at the Explore tab by default.
+The explore tab offers you an inventory overview where you can group the different entities using physical attributes - like host id - or logical attributes like pods, inside deployments, inside Kubernetes namespaces.

 Once we have selected the desired grouping, you can monitor a single metric or a complete Dashboard.